 Your work experience can be engaging and invite further conversation when written strategically.
 Given its important role in helping to convey your qualifications, you don't want it to be boring!

-Fortunately, you can ensure that your professional history proves you're a great candidate by learning how to include work experience on a resume.
+Fortunately, you can ensure that your professional history proves you're a great candidate by learning how to include resume work experience in a compelling way.
 Remember to focus on your results and accomplishments, provide numbers and context when possible, and use plenty of keywords.

 Good luck with your job search!